Lifestyle

 • It is a bit heavier due to the bigger battery which made my arm ache by the end of things.

-• It is a bit louder than the Dyson
+• It is a bit louder than the dyson v8.

 Please note that Vax did not pay for this post.
 They sent me the device in good faith to review without prejudice.
 I have no idea whether I will keep or return the sample they sent over.
 But if they do ask me to return it I will likely consider a Vax over a Dyson based on my experience to date.
 This post contains affiliate links.